Common Mistakes in Data Analysis and How to Avoid Them

 How to Avoid It:

-- Split your data: Use training, validation, and test datasets to evaluate model performance.
+- Split your data: Use training, validation, and test datasets to evaluate your model’s performance.

-- Regularize your models: Apply techniques like Lasso or Ridge regression to prevent overfitting.
+- Regularize your model: Apply techniques like L1 or L2 regularization to prevent overfitting.

 The Mistake: